-Calling all Hopefuls: American Idol zoom auditions kick off in Florida on Thursday - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale
+Calling all hopefuls: American Idol zoom auditions kick off in Florida on Thursday - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The best part?
-You don’t even have to leave the comfort of your home as the search for the next star is going fully virtual and vocalist can just submit their audition tape online thanks to Idol Across America.
+You don’t even have to leave the comfort of your home, as the search for the next star is going fully virtual, and vocalists can just submit their audition tape online thanks to Idol Across America.

 Hopefuls will have the opportunity to audition face-to-face with an American Idol producer over Zoom.